manyunyu7/manyunyu7/README.md

 Hi everyone, welcome to my repository, i interested in developing application with Kotlin , Flutter and Laravel

-- 🎓 Undergraduate Information System Student @Telkom University - 2018
+- 🎓 Graduated @Telkom University 2022
 - 🌱 I’m currently learning : iOS & Node JS
 - 📫 How to reach me: henryaugusta17151@gmail.com
 - 🔭 Open for Project :)